runrunmao/Healthcare-Aanlysis/README.md

 ## Overview
-This project showcases my expertise in SQL for data cleaning, analysis, and visualization using a healthcare dataset.
+Healthcare analytics is vital for improving patient care, operational efficiency, and cost management.
+This project showcases my expertise in SQL for data cleaning and analysisusing a healthcare dataset.
 The goal was to extract actionable insights to improve patient outcomes, optimize hospital operations, and support decision-making.
 This project demonstrates my ability to handle real-world data challenges, derive meaningful insights, and present them in a clear and professional manner.